deltaquebec/sentiment_imdb_reviews/README.md

 The project is arranged as follows:

 1. Visualization
-- Data preparation and cleaning
+- Data preparation and data cleaning
 - Wordcloud representations
 - n-gram (mono-,bi-,tri-gram)
 - Number of characters in text